 I have said it before in a number of venues and I will say it again here, records management is the backbone of Open Government.
 Without effective records management by all Federal agencies, the long-term success of the Open Government Initiative, not to mention the preservation and access of the permanently valuable records of the Federal Government, is in peril.

 Yesterday we sent a report, “Records Management Self-Assessment 2009: An Assessment of Records Management Programs in the Federal Government,” to Congress.
 The report is a result of a self-assessment survey that we sent last Fall to 245 Federal cabinet-level agencies and their components, and independent agencies.
 Although a 90 percent response rate sounds respectable, note that this was a mandatory survey.
 Over 20 agencies did not respond.
 Their reasons for not responding included:

 - The agency did not have an assigned records management officer responsible for completing the task

 - The responsible records management official did not receive the self-assessment

 - The agency missed the deadline, due to either accidental oversight or lack of resources to complete it

 We cannot allow business as usual to continue in this way.
 Records management must be taken seriously, not as a minor after-thought, by all Federal agencies.

-Buckle your seat belts for the the most alarming statistic in the report: Nearly 80 percent of agencies report that they… [ Read all ]
+Buckle your seat belts for the the most alarming statistic in the report: Nearly 80 percent of agencies report that they are either at … [ Read all ]

 Have you heard the news?
 This week, the Library of Congress announced that they are acquiring the digital archive of public tweets.
 On April 14, @librarycongress tweeted, “Library to acquire ENTIRE Twitter archives — All public tweets, ever, since March 2006!”
 Congratulations, Library of Congress.